evlawless/todont/README.md

 # todont
-A simple react app for tracking to don't lists
+A simple react component for tracking to don't lists